Title

 The Department of Education establishes revised guidelines for the automatic and localized suspension of classes in public and private schools during typhoons and calamities, emphasizing parental responsibility and the need for timely announcements to ensure student safety.

-Classes are automatically suspended when PAG-ASA raises Signal No. 1 for pre-school and elementary levels, and Signal No. 2 for pre-school, elementary, and secondary levels in all public and private schools.
+When Signal No. 2 is raised by PAGASA, classes at the pre-school, elementary, and secondary levels are automatically suspended in all public and private schools.

-Yes, public school teachers are required to hold make-up classes in lieu of suspended classes.
+Yes.
+The Order states that automatic suspension also applies to public school teachers; however, teachers are required to hold make-up classes in lieu of the suspended classes.

 Analyze Cases Smarter, Faster